 Equal opportunities, fairness in the workplace and providing good quality services to the local community are all inter-linked.
 It is recognised that individuals and groups continue to be unfairly discriminated against and it is the Parish Council’s responsibility to promote good community relations, equality of opportunity and to tackle unlawful discrimination in all of its forms.

-This new and comprehensive statement is to demonstrate the Parish Council’s wholehearted commitment to action in tackling inequality.
+This policy is to demonstrate the Parish Council’s commitment to action in tackling inequality.
 Such action is the responsibility of members and all employees of the Parish Council.

 Commitment